 Video from the Macedonian part of Balkans Wild Tracks 2016

 During the tour we’ll be sleeping on nice natural campsites in total wilderness, often near rivers, streams or lakes.
-Our average time of arrival to campsite is around 16:00, and morning departure time will be around 8:00.
+Our average time of arrival to campsite is around 17:00, and morning departure time will be around 9:00.
 Athough these are wild and remote areas, risk from wildlife is only theoretical, so you can be relaxed during camping, requiring no extra protection.
-However, you’re advised to have warm clothing and good quality winter sleeping bags, because in the high mountains temeperatures can drop to single digits during the night (our average campsite altitude will be in the range 1200-1500 m).
+However, you’re advised to have warm clothing and warm, good quality sleeping bags, because in the high mountains temeperatures can drop to single digits during the night (our average campsite altitude will be in the range 1200-1500 m).
 To make camping more comfortable, you should have folding tables and chairs, as well as cooking equipment for food, mobile refrigerator (12 V), etc. Twice during the tour we will sleep in some discrete, out of the way hotels (included in the price of the tour).
 We’ll stop for resupplying food and fuel every 2-4 days of the tour (whenever our trail passes by a town).
 The participants normally prepare their own food during the tour, but on occasions there will be an opportunity to eat in restaurants.

-Minimum requirements for Balkans wild tracks
+Minimum requirements for Balkans Wild Tracks

 - a shovel